Starcounter/Docs/docs/database-classes.md

 }
 ```

-It's allowed to have non-default constructors in database class definitions as well, although they are not called by `IDatabaseContext.Insert<T>()`.
-Instead they can be useful in unit testing scenarios when you want to inject dependencies or other arguments into a class instance.
-If you add a constructor with parameters to a database class, you also have to add a default constructor.

 ## Fields and properties

-Table columns are defined in database classes by abstract instance auto-implemented properties with public get and set accessors and with one of the [supported data types](database-types).
+Table columns are defined in database classes by abstract instance auto-implemented properties with public `get` and `set` accessors and with one of the [supported data types](database-types).
 The `Person` database class below defines two such columns, `Name` and `CreatedAtUtc`:

 ```csharp
 using System;